top of page

 Bio

-Margaret lives in Pasadena, California with her husband of nearly 40 years, and enjoys time with her two daughters whose stories are theirs to share.
+Margaret lives in Pasadena, California and Chicago, Illinois with her husband, and enjoys time with her two daughters whose stories are theirs to share.

 CONTACT